AUSrKrip/AUSr_Bot-Commands/README.md

 Command                          | Description
 ---------------------------------|-----------------------------------------------------
 `@AUSr_Bot`                      | @ the bot with your questions.
-`!shoutout @Username`            | Check out @username at https://twitch.tv/username — they are currently playing game name.
+`!shoutout @Username`            | Check out @username at https://twitch.tv/username — they were last playing game name.
 Give them a follow!
 `!uptime`                        | Shows the how long the stream has been live.
 `!track`                         | Random track from anywhere on career.
 `!bike`                          | Random bike.